lansolo99/lansolo.dev/content/posts/the-giskard-hub.md

 ### Dynamic multi-turn evaluation

 Currently, evaluations only support single turn conversations.
-This limit the possibility to get an accurate assessment based on in-depth conversation with sometimes failures happening on subsequent turns.
-Our Giskard Checks dependency will be soon integrated in the hub to bring this deep interaction assessement.
+This limit the possibility to get an accurate assessment based on in-depth conversation where failures can happen on subsequent turns.
+Our Giskard Checks module will be soon integrated in the hub to bring this deep interaction assessement.

 <!--recheck what does /Users/stephane/Documents/stephane/DEV/giskard/giskard-checks (but it should be that concise)-->

 ### API based agent

 So far the hub covers conversational AI agents only, so what is evaluated are agents text responses.
-The goal is to let users evaluate their endpoint returning a flexible schema.
+The goal is to let users evaluate their endpoint returning a returning structured, non-conversational schemas.

 <!--recheck the whole decided architecture to fine tune a bit the content (but it should be that concise) check provided pdf-->